babylon-finance/protocol/README.md

 To upgrade Babylon Protocol use `upgrade-multisig.js` script.
 It will create a batch tx for Gnosis Multisig to upgrade all the proxies in the protocol.
 The command bellow upgrades BabController, RewardsDistributor, Strategy, and Garden to the appropriate implementations.
-The implementations have to be deloyed beforehand using `deploy-contrat` script.
+The implementations have to be deployed beforehand using `deploy-contrat` script.

 ```bash
   npx hardhat upgrade-multisig --network mainnet --controller BabControllerV11 --distributor RewardsDistributorV11 --strategy StrategyV14 --garden GardenV15